Skip Navigation

 Parker Do worked to bring DefaultVeg to the Bruin Model United Nations conference, making delicious plant-based meals the norm for over 2,000 participants.
 Meanwhile, Hannah Hughes spearheaded the introduction of an oat milk default policy at Pitzer College, alongside piloting a similar initiative at Pomona College.
 Lauren Walcott and Alena Baker made waves at Northwestern University by successfully advocating for DefaultVeg across more than 20 student clubs and departments.
 Their persistent efforts contributed to fostering a culture of inclusivity and environmental awareness around food on campus.

-If you’re ready to join the Spring 2025 Internship Program, send your resume and cover letter via email to [email protected] and fill out the form below by the deadline on February 21, 2025.
+If you’re ready to join the Summer 2025 Internship Program, send your resume and cover letter via email to [email protected] and fill out the form below by the deadline on May 1, 2025.
 (There are no application deadlines for capstones, grad students or service learning opportunities.)

 For University Faculty & Staff